Opentrons/opentrons/analyses-snapshot-testing/README.md

 ## Running the tests against specific protocols

-> Note that we are omitting ANALYSIS_REF=edge because we can, it is the default in the Makefile
+> We are omitting ANALYSIS_REF=edge because we can, it is the default in the Makefile

 - `make snapshot-test PROTOCOL_NAMES=Flex_S_v2_19_Illumina_DNA_PCR_Free OVERRIDE_PROTOCOL_NAMES=none`
 - `make snapshot-test PROTOCOL_NAMES=none OVERRIDE_PROTOCOL_NAMES=Flex_X_v2_18_NO_PIPETTES_Overrides_BadTypesInRTP`